WHO WE ARE

 Kim is author of Printing for the Modern Age: Commerce, Craft, and Culture in the R.R.
 Donnelley Archive (2006), The History of Crab Tree Farm (2012), and Cairo to Chicago: The Courtship and Marriage of Emily Birnie Smith and Harold Cornelius Smith (2014).
 She coauthored Classic Country Estates of Lake Forest: Architecture and Landscape Design 1856–1940 (2003), and Walter Frazier: Frazier Raftery Orr & Fairbank Architects: Houses of Chicago’s North Shore, 1924–1970 (2008).

-Kim serves on the board of the Poetry Foundation.
-She is also active in the Caxton Club of Chicago (whose publications committee she cochairs) and was past president of the Classical Art Society at the Art Institute of Chicago.
-She collects illustrated books of poetry and pursues her strong interest in the history of Chicago, especially of arts patronage and collecting.
+Kim served on the board of the Poetry Foundation from 2012-2015 and president of the Classical Art Society at the Art Institute of Chicago from 1997-1999.
+She is active in the Caxton Club of Chicago (whose publications committee she co-chairs).
+She collects illustrated books of poetry and pursues her strong interest in the history of Chicago, especially arts patronage and collecting.